 Camera setup for a better MogScore

-Use front light, eye-level camera height, stable distance, repeatable framing, and a simple retake protocol before comparing MogScore previews.
+Set front lighting, camera height, distance, framing, and a simple retake order before comparing MogScore previews.

 - Put the main light in front of your face.